Micromobility: European Union

-The United States
+United States

 There has been a lack of focus surrounding the micromobility sector in the US, so different states have their own laws with respect to micromobility products.
-At the moment, 10 states have banned the use of e-scooters in public, while 38 states permit their use.
+10 states have banned the use of e-scooters in public, while 38 states permit their use.
 Hawaii recently incorporated electric scooters into traffic law.

-Infrastructure
+Infrastructure in the United States

-The recent Inflation Reduction Act has provided opportunities for improving the micromobility infrastructure globally.
+The 2022 Inflation Reduction Act provided opportunities for improving the micromobility infrastructure globally.
 Some of the infrastructure limitations include a lack of charging stations and lack of bike lanes for micromobility.
 A proposed solution is integration of a micromobility system into the pre-existing infrastructure in order to streamline the experience.
 Improving the micromobility infrastructure can lead to a reduction in emissions and contribute to the carbon neutrality goal.